ajeethadithya/-Mattermost-Productivity-Chat-Bot/DESIGN.md

 - No available reminders.
 - No overdue tasks.

-<b> Use Case 3: Scheduling a meeting with potentially available resources </b>
+#### Use Case 3: Scheduling a meeting with potentially available resources

 <b> Preconditions: </b>
 - All users have provided access to Google calendars.